DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 Fine Adjusting Doors and Drawers

-It’s supper easy to fine adjust the doors and drawers on these kitchen units.
-With a simple screw driver you can adjust the doors in 2 dimensions to align each cabinet front perfectly.
-This way you can ensure all spacing is set evenly, which makes for the perfect finish.
+It’s super easy to fine-tune the doors and drawers on these kitchen units.
+With a simple screwdriver, you can adjust the doors in 2 dimensions to align each cabinet front perfectly.
+This way, you can ensure all spacing is set evenly, which makes for the perfect finish.

 cupboard doors aligned perfectly